-She is a recipient of a 2015 Jefferson Award for her work with AO, was recognized as a 2018 Honorary Awardee for the Marlene Young Leadership Award given by the National Organization for Victim Assistance, and is a 2015 Fellow with the Ohio State Bar Foundation.
+She is the recipient of the 2019 Access to Justice Award for Public Interest Law, a recipient of a 2015 Jefferson Award, was recognized as a 2018 Honorary Awardee for the Marlene Young Leadership Award given by the National Organization for Victim Assistance, and is a 2015 Fellow with the Ohio State Bar Foundation.
 In 2014 the Ohio State Bar Foundation awarded AO with the honor of being its Outstanding Organization of the Year for 2014.
-Ms. Mattimoe has over ten years experience as an attorney in litigation at both the trial and appellate levels, and over six years experience working with the Federal Bureau of Investigation’s Innocence Lost Task Force in Northwest Ohio.
+Ms. Mattimoe has over ten years experience as an attorney in litigation at both the trial and appellate levels, and over ten years experience working with the Federal Bureau of Investigation’s Innocence Lost Task Force in Northwest Ohio.
 She also has over twenty-five years experience in public service work including four years as an outreach worker with the YWCA Rape Crisis Center.
-Ms. Mattimoe is a member of the Emerging Leaders Council with Legal Aid of Western Ohio and Advocates for Basic Legal Equality.
+Ms. Mattimoe served as a member of the Emerging Leaders Council with Legal Aid of Western Ohio and Advocates for Basic Legal Equality until 2015.
 She also served as member of the board for the Toledo Womens Bar Association from 2010-2012.
 Ms. Mattimoe graduated cum laude from the University of Toledo, College of Law in 2007 with Juris Doctor in International Law.

 Catherine Hoolahan, jd, TRCC